-- a) Matters of Principle - The Board wishes to better understand the essential need for the development given the number of consents already permitted in this part of the Borough, and - how this then fits into the national picture. - It seems to the Board that capacity may have been reached in North Warwickshire Whilst acknowledging the claim that the proposal would off-set CO2 emissions, the - Whilst acknowledging the data that the proposal would birst CO2 emissions, the Board has asked for further detail on whether the whole proposal would be "carbon neutral" taking all matters into account - that is including the manufacture of the panels, plant and equipment, their transport to the site and the construction of the development.
-From a planning perspective, the Board requests that your client explicitly sets out the material planning considerations that he considers do clearly amount to the very special circumstances necessary to support the proposal.

-b) Visual Impact

-The Board considers that the site has a very open setting with limited hedgerow and tree cover.
+- a) Matters of Principle - The Board wishes to better understand the essential need for the development given the number of consents already permitted in this part of the Borough, and - how this then fits into the national picture. - It seems to the Board that capacity may have been reached in North Warwickshire Whilst acknowledging the claim that the proposal would off-set CO2 emissions, the Board has asked for further detail on whether the whole proposal would be "carbon neutral" taking all matters into account - that is including the manufacture of the panels, plant and equipment, their transport to the site and the construction of the development.
+From a planning perspective, the Board requests that your client explicitly sets out the - material planning considerations that he considers do clearly amount to the very special circumstances necessary to support the proposal. - b) Visual Impact - The Board considers that the site has a very open setting with limited hedgerow and tree cover.
 It therefore requests that your client considers significantly strengthening the proposed landscaping and screening around the perimeter of the site and within it.
 The main areas of concern are along the northern and western boundaries.
-Any such strengthening should be made up of a mix of native species and have an associated with it.
+Any such strengthening should be made up of a mix of native species and have an associated management plan associated with it.